Byron Nuclear Generating Station: Safety

-As of the second quarter of 2007, Byron Nuclear Generating Station scored in the "green" in every Nuclear Regulatory Commission (NRC) inspection category but one.
+As of the second quarter of 2007, Byron Clean Energy Center scored in the "green" in every Nuclear Regulatory Commission (NRC) inspection category but one.
 The NRC has four levels of inspection findings; the levels are color-coded and the colors equate with risk levels.
 Green inspection findings represent very low risk significance.
 Higher levels, from white, to yellow, to red, show increasing levels of risk.
 For any inspection findings greater than green, the NRC conducts follow-up inspections.
 Unit One scored "green" in every category, while Unit Two scored "white", a step down from "green", on the inspection of the heat removal system.
 The inspection covered several other significant areas, including unplanned scrams, the alert and notification system and the emergency AC power system.
-From 2001–2005, no inspections of Byron Nuclear Generating Station found any condition that merited a greater than "green" designation, during the same time period inspection found 71 green conditions at the Byron plant.
+From 2001–2005, no inspections of Byron Clean Energy Center found any condition that merited a greater than "green" designation, during the same time period inspection found 71 green conditions at the Byron plant.

 Byron, like most U.S. nuclear plants, has been the subject of various actions by the NRC.
 Escalated Enforcement Actions represent one type.
 From 1997–2007 the Byron plant has received five such actions, two of which resulted in a total of $150,000 in fines.
 A $100,000 fine was issued on February 27, 1997 due to problems with excessive silt build up in two separate locations at the Byron facility; the NRC fined the plant $50,000 for each problem.
 The NRC levied an additional $55,000 in fines in October 1997 when the plant failed technical specifications surveillance guidelines.
 Specifically, they violated rules that require the Emergency Core Cooling System (ECCS) pump casing and discharge piping high points be vented once every 31 days.
 The potential safety consequence of the violation affiliated with the second fine was considered "low."
 As of 2007, the last NRC Escalated Enforcement Action against the Bryon Station came in 2005 when an engineer deliberately falsified surveillance reports to show he had completed work that was incomplete; though the plant could have been fined up to $60,000 the NRC chose not to impose the fine.